siduojiang/SQL_analysis_bikeshare/README.md

   * What are the 5 most popular trips that you would call "commuter trips"?

   * What are your recommendations for offers (justify based on your findings)?

-Also stations with least traffic and stations with most bikes ... which stations have the most bikes?

 - For any temporary tables (or views) that you created, include the SQL in markdown cells